 Finding your niche begins with looking at your passions and skills.
-Some questions to ask yourself:
+Some questions to ask yourself include:

-- Are there any topics you’re passionate about?
+- Are there any topics I’m passionate about?

-All these factors are important to consider when trying to find a niche.
+These are all important factors to consider when trying to find a niche.

 Let’s say you have a passion for fashion and are good at styling outfits.
 You might enjoy creating or sourcing clothes and working with a stylist for photo shoots.
 You can find a niche in the fashion industry by combining these interests and skills.

 Or perhaps you enjoy cooking and creating healthy recipes.
 You might enjoy selling cookware and writing recipes for your company’s food blog.
 Finding a niche in the food industry would be easier with these interests and skills.